-Here’s a step by step list of how the video production process works and why you shouldn’t be afraid of it.
+Here’s a step by step list of how a successful video production process works and why you shouldn’t be afraid of it.
 Many people think that corporate video production is a big, scary process the requires a lot of people and a lot of resources.
 It might, but it doesn’t always need to be that complicated.
 Most potential clients we speak to are a little apprehensive about shooting video…they have a lot of questions, like: How long does it take?
 Who should be on camera?
 How much does it cost?
 But most of all, they want to know what it takes to get their video.

-Steps to Video Production
+Steps to a Successful Video Production

 First, before you begin, you have to have some objective.
 To do video without a goal or objective, you’re doing yourself a disservice.
 What are you trying to accomplish, in what amount of time?
 Is this realistically possible?
 If you’re not sure where to start, we can help, but most clients want to measure views, calls, or purchases when they create video.
 Whichever your goal, share that with your video production company and use that in the next step.

 Who are you trying to reach and why are you trying to reach them?
 Your video should be engaging to the exact audience you’re trying to reach, so knowing who they are is a critical start.
 Do your research and identify your target audience, their needs, wants and desires.
 Know what they like and how they like to get it.
 This will help you craft your message in precisely the way they like to receive it.
 You might want to consider creating a target audience persona (or personas).
 By creating personas, you’ll know how to speak to them in their preferred method of communication.
 If your product or service solves a problem they face, make sure your message reflects that and speaks directly to the issues they face.